cyclus/cyclus.github.com/source/cep/cep2.rst

 * and more!

 The implementation of specific domain computations should rely on the system dynamics for all systematic flow and timing needs.
-However, the implementation of the actual domain calculation should be completely separated from the system dynamics concern.
+The implementation of the domain calculations should be completely separated from the system dynamics concern.
-This establishes a clean interface between these concerns.
+This establishes a clean interface between these two concerns.

 For exmaple, take an enrichment facility which is asked to compute product and tails enrichments.
 In the initialization of this calculation, the system dynamics concern